mobify/mobifyjs/www/v2/docs/index.md

 set the path to this script by replacing /PATH/TO/ with the path to your new script.

 3. Copy the following code into your new js file.
-It is a script which contains a number of examples on how you can use the API:
+It is an example which will replace all images with grumpy cats on your site (and will NOT load the original image!):

     <pre><code class="javascript">
     var capturing = window.capturing || false;